Panel's directives against madrassas will not affect institutions in Kerala, say community leaders

 Thiruvananthapuram, Oct 13 (PTI) Muslim community outfits and leaders on Sunday said the apex child rights body's call to stop state funding to madrassas would not impact institutions in Kerala as they receive no such financial assistance in the southern state.

+Cutting across their political differences, the ruling CPI(M) and the opposition Congress came out vehemently criticising the National Commission for Protection of Child Rights (NCPCR)'s directives, which had raised serious concerns about the state of functioning in madrassas.

-The madrasas in Kerala are being run by the community at its own expense and they accept no money for the same from the government, Islamic scholar and Samastha leader Abdul Samad Pookkottur said.
+Islamic scholar and Samastha leader Abdul Samad Pookkottur said the madrasas in Kerala are being run by the community at its own expense and they accept no money for the same from the government.

 Samastha Kerala Jem-iyyathul Ulama, generally known as Samastha, is an association of Sunni scholars.